 I completed my PhD in 2001 at the University of East Anglia and have since worked in a mix of government, academia and research SMEs across 4 countries (UK, USA, Norway and Ireland).
 My main historical interests have been in the investigation of observed climate changes globally, with a particular emphasis upon temperature and humidity changes from in-situ measurements (marine, land and weather balloon).
 I have also undertaken publication on detection and attribution (which was the subject of my PhD thesis) and atmospheric reanalyses.

-I am the chair of the International Surface Temperature Initiative which consists of an interdisciplinary effort to create a suite of improved Land Surface Air Temperature products to meet science needs and societal expectations in the era of climate services.
+I was the chair of the International Surface Temperature Initiative which consists of an interdisciplinary effort to create a suite of improved Land Surface Air Temperature products to meet science needs and societal expectations in the era of climate services.
 The initiative has four principal aims:

 I am co-chair of the GCOS Working Group on the Global Climate Observing System Reference Upper Air Network (GRUAN).
 The GRUAN network aims to instigate a maintain on a multidecadal basis a high quality reference network of traceable and comparable measurement capabilities at a subset of global locations in support of monitoring, characterising broader aspects of the global observing system (including satellites) and process understanding.
 I am also the project lead on the Horizon 2020 GAIA-CLIM project which aims to use such measurements to better characterise satellite measurements.

+I am currently a Coordinating Lead Author on the 6th Assessment Report for the Intergovernmental Panel on Climate Change (WG1).
 I was a Lead Author on 5th Assessment report of the Intergovernmental Panel on Climate Change and the 2014 US National Climate Assessment.
 I was also a Lead Author on the US CCSP1.1 report on atmospheric temperature trends.
 Over 2009 to 2015 I was an editor on the global chapter of the annual State of the Climate series of reports in BAMS.